-Church of Blessed Sacrament - it's the most beautiful basilica in Buenos Aires, place of prayer and reconciliation, oasis of silence and peace located next to the Plaza San Martin.
+Church of Blessed Sacrament - it's the most beautiful basilica in Buenos Aires, a place of prayer and reconciliation, an oasis of silence and peace located next to the Plaza San Martin.

 Basilica of the Holy Sacrament

 The Basilica of the Holy Sacrament (often translated to English as the Basilica of the Blessed Sacrament) was privately funded by Mrs. Mercedes Castellanos de Anchorena.
 The church was intended as a shrine for the family members.

 Its architecture, selection of finishing materials, and details of interior decoration are the combined work of the team of French architects Coulomb and Chauvet, Salesian architect Rev. Fr.
 Vespignani, and the superior of the local religious community Rev. Fr.
 Antonio Seignon.

 Similarly, as most of Buenos Aires' buildings, the church was designed in an eclectic style – being a mixture of Neo-Romanesque, Neo-Gothic, and Neo-Byzantine features.